Pamphilemkp/book-store/README.md

 # Book store

-Simple simulated library where a user can add books invluding the tiles, authors and also the categories to the library and can be able to check the progression of the state.
+Simple simulated library where a user can add books including the tiles, authors and  the categories to the library and can be able to check the progression of the books added.

 ## Built With